mosip/id-repository/docs/design/handle_support.md

     4. Get the salt for the input handle and generate the selected handle salted hash.
     5. Check if an entry exists with the same handle hash in the `mosip_idrepo.handle` table.
     6. Fails the `add_identity` request if an entry exists.
-    7. Otherwise, create an identity with UIN and Create an entry in the `mosip_idrepo.handle` table for each selected handle.
+    7. Otherwise, create an identity with UIN and Create an entry in the `mosip_idrepo.handle` table for each selected handle with status `ACTIVATED`.
     8. Issue credentials with the UIN.
 As part of handle support, we have made this issuance configurable.
     9. Issue credentials with the handle for each selected handle.
 * There were changes in IDA to support handle as a new IDType and also introduced regex-based handle validation.